 The Mississippi Department of Mental Health (DMH) is responsible for providing mental health and substance use disorder services to residents of Mississippi.
 With a focus on prevention and treatment, DMH offers a range of programs and services to help individuals struggling with substance use disorders access the care and support they need to achieve recovery and improve their quality of life.

-Zinnia Healing is a service that offers drug and alcohol rehab centers nationwide.
+Zinnia Health is a service that offers drug and alcohol rehab centers nationwide.
 We can help you find the nearest substance abuse treatment program near to you in MS.

 How Bad is Substance Use Disorder in Mississippi?

 We shared the following 2020 alcohol-related death stats: